Lawnmower Man 2: Beyond Cyberspace: Reception

 Lawnmower Man 2 was poorly received by critics, with an 18% rating on Rotten Tomatoes, based on 11 reviews, with an average rating of 3.5/10.
 The plot and characters were generally negatively received, while the visual effects received mixed reviews.

 Cancelled sequels

 Grant Morrison was asked to develop outlines for potential third and fourth Lawnmower Man films as the producer liked Morrison's work on Doom Patrol.

+In 2020, Brett Leonard the director of the first Lawnmower Man film announced plans for a new sequel dubbed "L-Man Reborn".
+The name change is due to legal reasons.